-Section 3 describes the modifications to the gain files in this release and illustrates their quality and limitations; Section 4 summarizes the changes in the Swift operations during the mission that had a significant impact on the gain characterisation, such as the substrate voltage change and the charge traps analysis and corrections, and the modifications to the gain files and software to account for these changes; Appendix A illustrates the derivation of the gain and CTI coefficients and their implementation in the CALDB gain files; in Appendix B the gain and CTI measurements are described; the charge traps analysis is shown in Appendix C; Appendix E lists the previous gain file releases.
+Section 3.1 describes the updates to the gain files in this release and illustrates their quality and limitations.
+Section 4 summarizes changes to Swift operations during the mission that had a significant impact on the gain characterisation, such as the substrate voltage change, the charge traps analysis and corrections, and the modifications to the gain files and software to account for these changes.
+Appendix A illustrates the derivation of the gain and CTI coefficients and their implementation in the CALDB gain files.
+Appendix B describes the gain and CTI measurements, while the charge traps analysis is shown in Appendix C. Appendix E lists the previous gain file releases.